HyejunShin/LaVIN/README.md

 ```

 ### Other commands
-We provided with different bash files to finetune LaVIN using the different [modifications]() we proposed, this files are located in `./scripts/1`.
+We provided with different bash files to finetune LaVIN using the different [modifications](#modifications-and-variations) we proposed, this files are located in `./scripts/1`.
 To finetune LaVIN-7B using different learning reates schedulers, you can check `./utils/lr_sched.py`.

-## Modifications/Variations
+## Modifications and Variations
 We proposed and implemented the following modifications to LaVIN:

 - Learning Rate Scheduler modifications: